open-politics/SSARE/README.md

 The engine is adaptable to various sources, requiring only a sourcing script that outputs the data in the format of a dataframe with the columns:
 | url | headline | paragraphs | source |

-Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full in a PostgreSQL database.
+Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full copy in a PostgreSQL database.

 SSARE is a composition of microservices to make this project a scalable and maintainable solution.